NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2021-11-09: Add option to change the text interpreter of axes labels and axes tick labels.

 - 2021-11-01: Allow for plot lines and markers to be hidden.
 Allow for custom text of axes tick labels.

 - 2021-04-17: Fix data display values when log scale is set.